I want to know if our shared driveway is private property under the law? – Robert, NSW

 A: If a resident feels unsafe and threatened, it may be worth bringing it up with the authorities again, being sure to make them aware of the threatening text messages and calls.

 As for the driveway, it would be best to check your strata plan to see the sub-division for ownership and common property.
-As per the plan of sub-division, if the driveway belongs to, or is leased/licensed to the owner, the public are not allowed to access the driveway.
+As per the plan of sub-division, if the driveway belongs to, or is leased/licensed to the owner, the public is not allowed to access the driveway.
 Anyone entering this area without permission would be trespassing on private property.
-However if it is common property that is not leased or licensed then you are able to drive/walk along it.
+However if it is common property that is not leased or licensed, then you are able to drive/walk along it.